Jpflames/skyline-tech/README.md

 # skyline-tech
-this table contains the student grade score and personal informations.
+this table contains the student cours of sudy and personal informations.